embumila/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Filling memory with constant bytes
+Function that copy memory area